 The kipunji is known as highland mangabeys.
 It is a large primate with dark brown or black fur and long tails.
 Adults weigh between 20 and 40 pounds, with the males weighing more than the females.
 Kipunji monkeys have long faces with prominent cheek pads and small eyes.
 However, their most distinctive feature is the crest of hair that runs from the tops of their heads to their tail base.

-Kipunjis live in the montane forest at elevations of 4,900 to 9,500 feet.
+They live in montane forests at elevations of 4,900 to 9,500 feet.
 Family troops consist of up to 30 individuals: females, their young, and a few adult males.
 Kipunjis are predominantly arboreal, spending most of their time in the trees.
 Their diet comprises fruits, leaves, and insects primarily.

 Kipunji is listed as endangered on the IUCN Red List and enjoys the protection of Tanzanian law.
 However, enforcement of these laws is weak, and people still hunt them for food and sale as pets.
 As a result, only an estimated 1,500 Kipunji Old World monkeys remain in the wild.